zbo14/zbo14.github.io/_pages/resume.md

 - Wrote tests and benchmarks for API calls

 ### Flutistry, Website Development Intern	// *Jun 2014 - Dec 2014*
-- Developed multi-layered retail website for flute dealer/repair shop during Summer 2014
+- Developed multi-layered retail website for flute dealer/repair shop
 - Integrated and organized product inventory on ecommerce platform
 - Continued to improve functionality of site on a contract-work basis